Lefteris-B/Ecko/README.md

 [↟Back to Top](#ecko-a-keyword-spotting-accelerator-for-caravel-soc)

 ## Testing
 Each model was tested using SystemVerilog assertions.
 That involves writing testbenches that not only apply test cases but also include assertions to verify that the modules behave as expected.
+Testbenches are located inside /tb folder

 [↟Back to Top](#ecko-a-keyword-spotting-accelerator-for-caravel-soc)

 ## Verification
 Formal verification is a powerful technique that uses mathematical methods to prove the correctness of a design.
 We verified the KWS accelerator pipeline using the SymbiYosys (sby) front-end and the Yosys open synthesis suite.
+Verification script is inside /formal_verification folder.

 [↟Back to Top](#ecko-a-keyword-spotting-accelerator-for-caravel-soc)